 What is the best credit card in Sri Lanka for everyday spending?

 DFCC Bank’s credit cards offer the best value for everyday spending in 2026, with a guaranteed 1% cashback on every transaction regardless of merchant category or spending amount.
 No other bank in Sri Lanka offers a flat-rate cashback this generous without minimum spend requirements.
+If you qualify for the DFCC Prestige or Pinnacle tiers, your cashback increases to 3% on fuel, utilities, dining, travel, and overseas spending.

 Which Sri Lankan bank has the lowest credit card interest rate?